 Children Have a Say

 In Illinois, the court does not really want to get children involved in the court proceedings and prefers that their wishes be expressed through the attorney or other source so as not to expose them to the courtrooms.
 Children who are mature enough to form a preference and a coherent reason for it are often heard by the court, though the decision does not solely depend on the child’s wishes.

 Children over the age of 16 are taken more seriously in such cases.
 If the child expresses that they would prefer living with either parent for a legitimate reason, the court would be obliged to take that into account.

 Remember that joint custody does not necessarily mean equal parenting time, and sole custody does not mean that the non-custodial parent does not get any time at all with their children (unless the parent is proven to be an unfit parent.
 How much physical time each parent can have with their child is detailed in the parenting plan that is drafted and agreed upon by both the parents and reviewed and approved by the judge.

 Hire a Strong Attorney

 Divorces are hard enough on their own, but if there are children involved, they become ten times more complicated and messy.
 Child custody cases can also be long and drawn-out if the parents can’t come to an agreement about how to share parental responsibility amongst themselves.
-There are certainly a lot of emotions involved in such cases, and it is best to have a clear, informed, and objective family lawyer to help you through this.
+There are certainly a lot of emotions involved in such cases, and it is best to have a clear, informed, and objective family law lawyer in Orland Park, IL, to help you through this.
 Not only will they assist you in the necessary paperwork and legal formalities, but they will also answer your confusions and questions, prepare you for your court appearance and help you get the best out of the case.
 Contact Tommalieh Law today to schedule your FREE consultation.